ls1intum/ArtemisExamChecker/README.md

 The `Exam Checker` primarily comprises two screens: the *Exam Overview* and the *Student Detail View*.
 Each view utilizes the *Design Library* for shared UI components and employs the *Common Utility* for additional utility functionalities such as date formatting.

-Eeach UI-related subsystem is associated with a dedicated service.
+Each UI-related subsystem is associated with a dedicated service.
 These services use the shared *API Client* for network communication with the server.
 Additional components are employed for user handling, including the *Login* subsystem for handling the authentication process and the *Account* subsystem for account management functionalities.